-The ESS has been designed to support patients who are frequently attending to the hospital A&E Department but can get the help they need from somewhere else.
-This innovative service will provide patients with pastoral care to remain healthy and out of hospital.
+The ESS has been designed to support patients who are frequently attending the hospital A&E Department and those that are frequently calling the London Ambulance Service (999).
+ESS will try to help patients get the help they need from somewhere else.
+This innovative service will provide patients with guidance to remain healthy and out of hospital.

 The team work together with other community providers to try and help you with your concerns.
 We can signpost to other agencies and offer advice about self-management where appropriate.